Jbrimbelibap/TinyIO/README.md

 ## Button behaviour

-* UP and DOWN short press, moves between menu items
+* LEFT and RIGHT short press, moves between menu items
-* UP long press is moves back a level
+* LEFT long press is moves back a level
-* DOWN long press enters current submenu or function
+* RIGHT long press enters current submenu or function
-* UP or DOWN double press moves back and forward from memory banks (to store/replay multiple signals)
+* RIGHT or LEFT double press moves back and forward from memory banks (to store/replay multiple signals)

 ## Dependencies

 This project uses:

  * Button2 lib (which should auto-update on build via platformio.ini)
- * SmartRC-CC1101-Driver-Lib (on /lib, added minor changes for the ESP32 TDisplay)
+ * SmartRC-CC1101-Driver-Lib (on /lib, kripthor added minor changes for the ESP32 TDisplay)
- * TFT_eSPI (on /lib, added minor changes for the ESP32 TDisplay)
+ * TFT_eSPI (lib from https://github.com/Xinyuan-LilyGO/T-QT/tree/main)

 # Improvements

 There are many possibilities for improvements:

 * Code refactoring.
 Make SimpleMenu a proper lib.
-* Better SPIFFS management
-* Configuration menus for changing output data rates and formats
-* Configuration menus for CC1101 setup: frequencies, modulations, data rates and bandwidth
+* Move to other file system to make it possible to load a file containing a custom code (instead of having user custom codes hard-coded)
 * Implement other modulations besides ASK-OOK
-* Add upload data files from PC to be replayed
+* Add data upload to files from PC to be replayed (currently can be hard coded and loaded from LOAD menu, better than nothing)
-* Add accept from serial and transmit features
 * and so forth...

 Feel free to clone and play around, as well as to contribute and make a pull request.

 ## Kudos

+* Kripthor for most of the work https://github.com/kripthor/io433/tree/master
 * [LSatan](https://github.com/LSatan), for the SmartRC-CC1101-Driver-Lib
 * the [TFT_eSPI Library](https://github.com/Bodmer/TFT_eSPI)
 * Shameless README.md 'template' rip from [jpdias](https://github.com/jpdias)